Gwoździec Synagogue: Reconstruction

-A 3D virtual model of the synagogue was created by Handshouse Studio and Thomas Hubka, with students at Bowling Green State University in 2006.
+The first 3D virtual model of the synagogue was created by Handshouse Studio and Thomas Hubka, with students at Bowling Green State University in 2006.

-The reconstruction was made by a team of about 300 volunteers and experts using traditional tools.
-The timber-framing, which started from 200 raw logs with the bark still on, was completed in three two-week workshops during the summer of 2011 at the Museum of Folk Architecture, Sanok.
+The reconstruction was made by a team of about 300 students, volunteers, and experts using traditional tools and processes.
+The timber-framing, which started from 200 raw logs with the bark still on, was completed in three two-week workshops led by Handshouse Studio in collaboration with the Timber Framers Guild, during the summer of 2011 at the Museum of Folk Architecture, Sanok.
 The painting workshops took place in the summers of 2011 and 2012 in masonry synagogues in seven cities across Poland: Rzeszów, Kraków, Wrocław, Gdansk, Sejny, Kazimierz Dolny, and Szczebrzeszyn.
 At the end of the workshops, the structure was taken apart and stored until the autumn of 2013, when the parts were brought to POLIN Museum of the History of Polish Jews, reassembled, hoisted into place within the core exhibition, and suspended from cables.
 The ceiling and roof, which weigh about 25 tons, are about 85% scale.
 The central bimah, which was reconstructed in the same way, is 100% scale.

-The entire process is the subject of a documentary film, Raise the Roof.
+The entire process is the subject of a documentary film, by Trillium Studios, Raise the Roof.

-The reconstruction was made possible thanks to the vision and generosity of Irene Kronhill Pletka.